Happytreat/MeloSpace/content/blog/swift2-1/index.md

 description: "After watching WWDC talk on Protocol-oriented programming in Swift [2], I'm convinced there must be a better way than subclassing the pegs for three reasons.
 Here I'll summarise the 3 points I've gathered about classes..."
 ---

+Please refer to the latest [Medium article](https://medium.com/@melodiessim98/protocol-oriented-programming-in-swift-7b1f762cafd5?sk=2b829411843cafd3375ce94c28a8a4c6) I've posted to learn more about Protocol Oriented Programming!

+---

 Today, I've decided to take the first step in what some call _learning through reflection_.

 The Swift app I've been making is a re-creation of the popular Peggle Game.
 Part 2 of this series will be addressing some thoughts (and also hindsight) I have while designing the Level Designer of Peggle.
 Hopefully, this documentation of my journey will help some of you readers, or at least my future self.